This site requires a more recent version of Adobe Flash Player to function properly.

 This refers to Unilever's share of the dollar value of sales of ice-creams globally, as measured at the manufacturer's selling price (i.e. the price at which a manufacturer like Unilever sells to the distributor).

-Unilever's share of the global ice-creams market increased from 16% in 2007 to 17% in 2008, as Unilever grew its market share through acquisition of several ice-cream brands.
-The market share however declined to 15.6% in 2009 as the global recession sapped consumer demand.
-It improved to 15.9% in 2010 and 16.3% in 2011 with innovation and new product launches and improved volume growth in several markets like Western Europe, Latin America, SE Asia, Mexico and Australia.
+Unilever's share of the global ice-creams market increased from 16.1% in 2009 to 16.9% in 2011 with innovation and new product launches and improved volume growth in several markets like Western Europe, Latin America, SE Asia, Mexico and Australia.
 The market share then declined to 16.1% by 2013 on account of weaker performance in Southern Europe, particularly Italy which is Unilever's biggest European ice cream business.
 In 2014, high level of pricing competition and withdrawal of some low margin products from North America also impacted ice cream sales and brought the market share down to 13.6%.
 Going forward, we expect the market share to increase marginally to 14.4% by the end of our forecast period.